Can You Repot Bonsai In Summer? An in-depth Bonsai Repotting Guide

 Bonsai Soil Mixture:

-Always use a good soil mix, never use regular potting soil.
+Always use a good soil mix, and never use regular potting soil.
 It doesn’t have enough nutrients for your Bonsai tree and will make it die faster.
 There are premade mixtures you can buy or you can make your own.

 Repotting Process [Step-by-Step]: